By Amy Gorin, MS, RDN

 There’s really nothing like biting into a sandwich, especially when it contains a delicious combination of ingredients!
 I’m pretty partial to both traditional sandwiches, as well as open-faced ones.

+Here are lunch ideas to make your sammies healthier.
 Prep a sandwich that’s friendly to your healthy-eating plan by making simple changes, such as:

 - Choose an open-faced sandwich or a lighter bread.